syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/wsl-application.md

 To enable the Windows Subsystem for Linux (WSL) and the Virtual Machine Platform on Windows, follow these steps:

 Open the Start menu and search for `Control Panel`.
 Click on `Programs`, then click on `Turn Windows features on or off`.
-Scroll down and check the box next to `Windows Subsystem for Linux` and `Virtual Machine Platform`.
-Click `OK` and restart your machine.
+Scroll down and select the boxes next to `Windows Subsystem for Linux` and `Virtual Machine Platform`.
+Finally, Click `OK` and restart your machine.

 After your computer restarts, you will be able to install a Linux distribution from the Microsoft Store, such as Ubuntu, and run Linux commands directly in Windows.